Park Tower at Transbay

 Park Tower at Transbay is a 43-story, 605 ft office skyscraper in San Francisco, California.
-The tower is located on Block 5 of the San Francisco Transbay development plan at the corner of Beale and Howard Streets, near the Transbay Transit Center.
+The tower is located on Block 5 of the San Francisco Transbay development plan at the corner of Beale and Howard Streets, near the Salesforce Transit Center.
 The tower contains 743000 sqft of office space.
 The entire office space has been leased by Facebook.

 History

 Block 5, an area bounded by Howard, Main, Beale and Natoma Streets, was formerly a state-owned parcel used for ramps leading to the since-demolished Transbay Terminal and Embarcadero Freeway.
 The block is bisected by a driveway for the neighboring Providian Financial Building.
 Although zoned for residential development, the San Francisco Office of Community Investment and Infrastructure issued a request for proposal for a 550 ft tower with 700000 sqft of office space.

 Four development teams submitted proposals for the site: Boston Properties with Kohn Pedersen Fox; Golub Real Estate and The John Buck Company with Goettsch Partners and Solomon Cordwell Buenz; Jay Paul Company with Skidmore, Owings & Merrill; and Kilroy Realty with Pelli Clarke Pelli.
 The proposal from Golub Real Estate and The John Buck Company was ultimately selected, featuring a number of large, outdoor terraces on both the northwest and southeast corners of the building.
 The development group paid US$172.5 million to acquire the property in September 2015.
 Ceremonial groundbreaking took place on October 6, 2015, with MetLife taking a majority stake in the project, reportedly worth US$345 million for a 95% ownership stake.
 The lobby was designed by Interior Architects.